 In addition to choline, eggs also contain the B group vitamins.

-Vitamin B12 is especially important for your brain since it’s involved in the production of neurotransmitters and glucose metabolism.
+Vitamin B12 is especially important for your brain since it’s involved in the production of neurotransmitters and glucose uptake in the brain.
 (13)

 Fish are the epitome for brain food.